Orchid (screamo band): Style

+Legacy

-Orchid is considered a prominent and quintessential band in screamo.
-Lars Gotrich, when writing for NPR music credited Orchid alongside bands Pg 99, Circle Takes the Square and Majority Rule as being prominent influences on emotional post-hardcore.
+Orchid is regarded as a prominent and quintessential band in screamo.
+Lars Gotrich of NPR music credited Orchid (alongside bands Pg 99, Circle Takes the Square and Majority Rule) as being prominent influences on emotional post-hardcore.
+Green said, "we just called ourselves a hardcore band."

-Canadian post-hardcore band Silverstein album Short Songs included a covered Orchid's "Destination: Blood".
+Canadian post-hardcore band Silverstein covered "Destination: Blood" on their album Short Songs.
+A tribute album, Epilogue of a Car Crash!, was released in 2013 on Dog Knights Productions.
+Piet Onthel covered "Weekend At The Fire Academy" on their demo in 2018.
+Letters of Marque covered "Lights Out" on Spring Roots & Lullabies, a charity compilation for Trans Lifeline released in 2023.